First-Line Supervisor / Manager of Production and Operating Workers Salary

 Popular Employer Salaries for First-Line Supervisor / Manager of Production and Operating Workers

-United Parcel Service (UPS), Inc., Sodexo, Inc., Wal-Mart Stores, Inc, The Home Depot Inc., and Tyson Foods, Inc. are leaders in the field that employ a large number of Production & Operating Managers.
-The biggest paychecks can be found at Tyson Foods, Inc. — the median salary there is $50K.
+United Parcel Service (UPS), Inc., Sodexo, Inc., The Home Depot Inc., Wal-Mart Stores, Inc, and Tyson Foods, Inc. are top-notch employers for Production & Operating Managers in this area.
+Tyson Foods, Inc. leads the field in terms of pay, with a median salary of $50K.

-Offering a median of only $32K, Sodexo, Inc. pays the least.
-Moreover, the compensation range seems pretty narrow; employees make $25K on the lower end and $53K on the higher end.
+Offering only $32K on average, Sodexo, Inc. seems to pay the least.
+Moreover, the pay scale seems pretty narrow there; employees make $25K on the lower end and $53K on the higher end.

 Popular Skills for First-Line Supervisor / Manager of Production and Operating Workers

-Survey results imply that Production & Operating Managers deploy a deep pool of skills on the job.
-Most notably, skills in Equipment Maintenance, Project Management, Operations Management, and Safety Compliance are correlated to pay that is above average, with boosts between 4 percent and 11 percent.
+Production & Operating Managers report using a deep pool of skills on the job.
+Most notably, skills in Project Management, Operations Management, Safety Compliance, and Microsoft Office are correlated to pay that is above average, with boosts between 4 percent and 11 percent.
 Those listing Customer Service as a skill should be prepared for drastically lower pay.
-Machine Operation and Problem Solving also typically command lower compensation.
-Most people who know Leadership also know Training, Operations Management, and Quality Assurance / Quality Control.
+Machine Operation and Machine Programming, Manufacturing also typically command lower compensation.
+Most people skilled in Leadership are similarly competent in Training, Operations Management, and Quality Assurance / Quality Control.

 Pay by Experience Level for First-Line Supervisor / Manager of Production and Operating Workers